Improving the smart city for everyone begins with ensuring technology enhances democracy.

 The smart city concept is now something that both policy makers and urban communities regularly engage with.
 Technologies like free public Wi-Fi, public transport GPS tracking, high-speed internet for entrepreneurs, vehicles that can speak to traffic lights, urban bike-share systems and smart garbage bins feature among a broad range of smart city innovations that policymakers have supported to better connect citizens to their urban environment in the digital age.

 But when the focus of policy is on these technological aspects and their efficacy to create more connected cities, policymakers can overlook more important issues: the unavoidable collection and use of big data by governments and companies that implement these technologies.
-As smart cities develop, the collection of big data becomes an issue because it brings privacy, security and access are brought to the fore.
+As smart cities develop, the collection of big data becomes an issue because it brings privacy, security and access to the fore.
 Joe Shaw and Mark Graham stress:

 [A]s ever more people live in digital, digitally mediated, and digitally augmented places, further developing the concept of an informational right to the city is imperative in order to understand exactly how power is reproduced through code, content, control and urbanization of information.